iangreenleaf/blog_house/_posts/2019-06-20-the-garage.md

 We'll start this blog with the first true project we tackled after moving in: the garage.
 This was an obvious place for us to start because it felt like a very doable entry point, and because it was pretty urgent.
 Why?
 Let's review.

-{% responsive_image path: assets/images/the-garage/exterior-view.jpg alt: Photo of the garage exterior %}
+{% responsive_image path: assets/images/the-garage/exterior-view.jpg alt: "Photo of the garage exterior" %}

 The garage is... not in great shape.
 It's as old as the house and not built with the same sort of care as the house.